poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Solution +.#

-: When you have to invent a primary key or add a lot of `NULL`{.sqlmysql} value to be able to add a tuple.
+: When you have to invent a primary key or add a lot of `NULL` value to be able to add a tuple.
 I want to add a room in my DB, but the only place where rooms are listed are as an attribute on a Instructor table, so I have to "fake" an instructor to add a room.

 Solution +.#